-Originally perceived as a group of separate buildings, the design intent for AFL Burpengary in Brisbane was to provide a marker in the landscape as well as seeing the building types as a collective rather than separate entities.
-This was achieved by implementing a singular masonry spine wall that acts as a pinwheel for the arrival courtyard space, the change rooms, the clubhouse, the amenities and were the viewing platforms for the playing fields which were located either side of the wall.
+Originally perceived as a group of separate buildings, the design intent for AFL Burpengary was to provide a marker in the landscape as well as seeing the building types as a collective rather than separate entities.
+This was achieved by implementing a singular masonry spine wall that acts as a pinwheel for the arrival courtyard space, the change rooms, the clubhouse, the amenities and the viewing platforms for the playing fields.
 The strong linear nature of the wall and the raised viewing area is accentuated by the lightweight steel roof which hovers above.
-The low profile nature of the building is also a response to the horizontal landscape setting.
+The low profile nature of the building is a response to the horizontal landscape setting.

-The masonry spine was also seen as a dynamic element that responded to the variety of uses that surrounded the facility.
+The masonry spine was also seen as a dynamic element that responds to a variety of uses.
 Whilst the wall physically and visually links the clubhouse and change rooms, the intersection is also seen as a gathering space for visitors and players and provides legibility to the playing field layouts and associated car parking.
-Every edge of the facility is activated with entry to a variety of internal spaces and amenities, circulation around the fields or places to sit and spectate.
+Every edge of the facility is activated: with entry to a variety of internal spaces and amenities, circulation around the fields and places to sit and spectate.

-Future extensions or staging for the facility have also been considered that will eventually lead to a regional level facility usage.
+Future extensions or staging for the facility have also been considered allowing for a future regional level facility usage.